amitfrish/TimeAx/README.md

 The user should first train a TimeAx model based on a any kind of logitudinal data of the biological process, with at least 3 samples in each individual trajectory.
 The model will be later used to infer the pseudotime positions of each sample.

 ### trainData:
 A matrix containing profiles (columns) of omics measurments (rows) from multiple individuals and different time points.
+For omics data it is better to use raw values instead of normalized ones.
 Profiles for each individual should be ordered by chronological time.
 ### sampleNames
 A vector containing the individual identity of each sample in the trainData.
 ### ratio